Cerebrospinal fluid (CSF) culture

 Culture - CSF; Spinal fluid culture; CSF culture

-A cerebrospinal fluid (CSF) culture is a laboratory test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord.
+A cerebrospinal fluid (CSF) culture is a lab test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord.
 CSF protects the brain and spinal cord from injury.

 How the Test is Performed